“Chilled-out, charming and very Brighton, this eclectic hotel is good value and great fun - excellent food and lethal cocktails, too”

 - Extra beds

 Dinner in The Set was outstanding, a real highlight of our stay.
 For an indulgent weekend away, you can't beat the creative 5-course menu with corresponding wine flight (all beautifully presented).
 It's true culinary theater, though you'll be glad your room is just a short stumble upstairs by the end of it.
-As such, we recommend pre-dinner drinks in the The Cocktail Shack, where the delicious concoctions and humorous menu soon set the tone for a fun evening.
+As such, we recommend pre-dinner drinks in the The Fix cocktail bar, where the delicious concoctions and humorous menu soon set the tone for a fun evening.

 - Communal dining

 - Sip cocktails in hip and retro-styled The Fix, run by head chef Dan Kenny with seasonal cocktails to mirror his inventive British set menus; tables and chairs are formed from salvaged wood from the old pier